-Why do we do it?
+Why do we teach mixed age?

 But it’s also because we believe in the benefits of multi-age classrooms: the younger kids tend to learn faster and learn more when they can observe the older children’s learning process.
 The older kids learn empathy and responsibility by interacting with the younger ones, but they also learn the academic concepts better through the process of explaining their ideas to the younger kids.

-Our preschool age kids (age 3.5 – 5) get some of the ideas.
+Our pre-K age kids (age 4 – 5) get some of the ideas.
 They definitely understand the hands-on exercises and experience “gravity” and can describe to you what it is that they’ve learned about how gravity affects something.
 They don’t necessarily make any leaps beyond what we cover in class, and they may or may not remember the concept behind the exercises a few months later.
 (But, if you ask them to repeat an activity they learned in class… like asking “If I roll a toy car down this steep ramp and another one down this not-so-steep ramp, which will go faster”, they will remember that hands-on learning.)
 They definitely grasp more concepts by watching the older kids’ “a-ha moments” than they would grasp if the class was just adults telling them stuff.

 What about the social dynamics?

 For us as the teachers having this wide age range is definitely a challenge for curriculum planning.
 For each activity, we think about how each age of child can learn from it.
-For example, a simple activity might be putting plastic bugs and containers on a table.
+For example, a simple activity might be setting out plastic bugs and containers on a table.
 The littlest children just play with the bugs and move them around and in and out of containers however they want (practicing small motor skills).
 The middle-ages may be encouraged to count them OR to taught the difference between beetles and spiders and flying bugs and asked to sort them.
 The oldest kids are asked to figure out what the three types of bugs are, then sort them into categories and then count how many of each category there are.